linnienaryshkin/merkle-tree/TASK.md

-# App backend | Take-home exercise
+# 💻 App backend | Take-home exercise

+> October 2023

 The goal of this challenge is to assess your applied coding skills as well as your ability to research and apply new concepts.
 You should expect to spend 3-6 hours on this.
 This exercise will help you get a better understanding of engineering at TFH.
 It will particularly test architecture and infrastructure knowledge.